catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-REST-API/README.md

  ```bash
 $ npm install
 ```
 Now execute index.js file from the terminal.
 This will pull up last 15 minutes raw data for a given test and writes data to stackdriver monitoring (using Google API).
  ```bash
 $ node index.js
 ```
 ## Results

 To use Cloud Monitoring, you must have a Google Cloud project with billing enabled.
 The project must also be associated with a Workspace.
 Cloud Monitoring uses Workspaces to organize monitored Google Cloud projects.

+ 1. In the Google Cloud Console
+ 1. Go to Monitoring and then click overview.
-In the Google Cloud Console, go to Monitoring -> Overview this will create a workspace for you automatically for the first time.
+ 1. This will create a workspace for you automatically for the first time.

 To view the metrics for a monitored resource using Metrics Explorer, do the following:

- 1. From the Google Cloud Console, go to Monitoring. [https://console.cloud.google.com/monitoring](https://console.cloud.google.com/monitoring)
+ 1. From the Google Cloud Console, go to [Monitoring](https://console.cloud.google.com/monitoring).
  1. In the Monitoring navigation pane, click Metrics Explorer.
  1. Enter the monitored resource name in the Find resource type and metric text box.
 Resource type -> global.